ran-isenberg/appsync-events-client/README.md

 This demo is part of my blog post on [Using AWS AppSync for Real-Time Events](). *(Link to blog post coming soon)*.

-Thanks Afik Grinstein for you contribution!
+Thanks Afik Grinstein for your contribution!

 ---